JxckHind/NC-News-Backend/README.md

 # Northcoders Backend Project - NC News API

-This project is a 'News API'.
+This project is an API for accessing a variety of news articles.
 It is built using Node.js, with Express.js for the server and PostgreSQL for the database.
 The database has three seed options when run: Test, Development and Production and has multiple accessible endpoints for every database.

 You can view all of the accessible endpoints by looking in the endpoints.json file.
-Altervatively you can make a GET request to https://jack-nc-news-ap.onrender.com/api which will list all of the available endpoints you can interact with.
+Alternatively, you can make a GET request to https://jack-nc-news-ap.onrender.com/api which will list all of the available endpoints you can interact with.

 ## Link To Hosted Version: https://jack-nc-news-ap.onrender.com